 A good attention check question has a few core components:

-In some studies researchers ask participants to think back to an earlier part of the survey and recall specific information previously presented to them.
-This kind of question certainly has something to do with attention, but it also is measuring memory capacity, and the difficulty level of this recall is unclear.
+Researchers sometimes adopt attention check questions that ask participants to think back to an earlier part of the survey and recall specific information.
+This kind of question certainly has something to do with attention, but it also measures memory.
+And often the difficulty of the recall required is unclear, as in the example below.

-Sometimes an attention check isn’t overly difficult because of the content it is asking participants to provide or recall, but because it is designed to only be answerable by participants who are highly attentive to every minute detail and are conscientiously reading and following every single word in a survey.
+Sometimes an attention check isn’t overly difficult because of the content it is asking participants to provide or recall, but because it is designed to only be answerable by participants who are highly attentive to every minute detail or who follow every single word in a survey.
 Questions like these end up excluding participants who are otherwise high-quality respondents, but are not extraordinarily attentive and conscientious:

 The above examples are reasons why we recommend that researchers use attention check questions that have been previously tested and validated as good checks of attention.
 When researchers create attention checks based on personal intuition, the checks they use often lack validity (see Berinsky, Margolis, & Sances, 2014).

-Rooted in these best practices in developing attention checks and other measurements of data quality, CloudResearch.com has undertaken several large scale initiatives aimed at improving data quality in online surveys.
+Rooted in these best practices in developing attention checks and other measurements of data quality, CloudResearch has undertaken several large scale initiatives aimed at improving data quality in online surveys.
 We have cleaned up data on one platform often used for online research: Mechanical Turk.
-We also have data quality solutions that can be applied to any and all sample sources: our SENTRYTM system.
-SENTRY is an all encompassing data quality solution that ensures top notch respondents through multiple behavioral and technological analyses, including attention checks.
-Sign up for a webinar or learn more about SENTRY today!
+We also have data quality solutions that can be applied to any and all sample sources: our Sentry system.
+Sentry is an all encompassing data quality solution that ensures top notch respondents through multiple behavioral and technological analyses, including attention checks.
+Learn more about Sentry today!